jscottpilgrim/julia_visualizer/README.md

 - arrow keys: move fractal manually around screen
 - z: zoom in (shape loses definition past a magnitude of about 0.0000001)
 - x: zoom out

-## To-Do

-- add variety of coloring algorithms
-- translate for web
-- translate for android